No-Bake Peanut Butter Chocolate Chip Cookies

-These delicious raw peanut butter chocolate chip cookies are easy to make in minutes in a food processor and perfect for a sweet treat any time of day.
+These delicious no-bake peanut butter chocolate chip cookies are easy to make in minutes and perfect for a sweet treat any time of day.

 A no-bake peanut butter chocolate chip cookie on a small white plate.